IlgarLunin/UE4GoogleSpeechKit-docs/README.md

 # Speech synthesis

 You need to supply text to async node, as well as voice variant, speech speed, pitch value and optionally audio effects.
-As output you will get sound wave object which can be played by engine.
+As output you will get audio buffer which you can import using audio importer.

 ![](pics/googletts.png)